posenberg/pylot/README.md

 # Pylot MVC (beta)

-(Fixed Branching Conflicts with Git)
+(Orignally from Ketul-Patel's repo.
+Fixed Branching Conflicts with Git)

 Pylot MVC is a lightweight MVC framework built in Python leveraging flask.

 This framework is currently still in development.
 If you want to play around with it read on or clone the stable version!